 Students must meet the Los Rios Board residency requirement of 12 units at Cosumnes River College to earn a CRC degree or certificate.
 To meet the residency requirements in the case of certificates that are less than twelve units, students must take the number required in the certificate at CRC.
 As long as the units are degree or transfer applicable, they do not all necessarily have to be the specific units required in the award.

 All students expecting to graduate must complete a petition for graduation.
-Graduation petitions are available at the Admissions and Records Office.
-Downloadable petitions are also available online at http://www.crc.losrios.edu/services/Admissions/Graduation_and_Commencement.htm.
+Graduation petitions are available online at https://www.crc.losrios.edu/services/admissions/graduation.
 Students with questions regarding graduating eligibility must first meet with a counselor.

 Students may graduate at the end of the fall semester, end of the spring semester, or end of the summer sessions.
-Because commencement ceremonies are held only once a year in May, students who will complete their degree requirements during the following summer may attend the May commencement ceremonies with special arrangements made through the Student Development Office.
-Those who complete their Associate in Arts or Associate in Science degree requirements in fall or spring are invited to attend the May ceremonies.
+Because commencement ceremonies are held only once a year in May, students who will complete their degree requirements during the following summer may attend the May commencement ceremonies with special arrangements made through the Office of the Dean of Student Services and Enrollment Management.
+Those who complete their Associate in Arts or Associate in Science degree requirements in fall or summer are invited to attend the May ceremonies.

 Students attending regular sessions at any California community college, any California State University, the University of California, or any regionally accredited institution of higher education, or any combination of same, may elect to meet the requirements in effect at the Los Rios college from which they intend to graduate as follows: